 I would like to highlight two concrete addresses.
 The first address is Nevsky Prospekt 18.
 In Kotomin’s house, the S. Wolff & T. Beranget pastry shop was situated.
 That was the very same place where Pushkin met Danzas, his seconds.
 Here Dostoyevsky met Petrashevskiy, and after this, he started attending his political project team.
-Now it is the Literary café, where a big variety of poetic and musical performances are held.
+Now it is the Literary café of St Petersburg, where a big variety of poetic and musical performances are held.

 The second one is the House of Lopatin, also known as the Literary House (Nevsky, 68).
 This building is known due to the fact that a lot of known people such as Panayev (Sovremennik magazine editor), Krayevsky (Otechestvennye Zapiski magazine editor), Belinsky, Tolstoy, Turgenev, and Pisarev lived here.
 In 1905, there was a publishing house of Novaya zhizn magazine, which was headed by Gorky.